Dr. Beth Firestein Offers All Types Of Counseling Services

 I work to create a comfortable and safe environment of acceptance and non-judgment in which you can explore and resolve your difficulties.
 My therapy approach involves 1) assessment (understanding the person, the problem and the situation), 2) assistance in determining the issues and behaviors blocking the solution to the problem, and 3) providing understanding, support, useful feedback, and specific ideas for activating the individual’s resources and to resolve conflict and improve relationships.

-Couple and Family Counseling
+Couples Therapy and Family Counseling

 Relationship problems are probably the #1 issue bringing people to therapy.
 Sometimes it is effective to work on self-esteem and relationship issues in individual therapy.
 Many times, however, it is impossible to resolve relationship conflicts without having the couple and possibly other family members involved in the counseling.